CONCLAVE

 Watching movies with a divine perspective.

-In this CONCLAVE community workshop we break down media into moments of sharing faith and scripture.
+In this community workshop we break down media into moments of sharing faith and scripture.

 Navigating todays media is tricky.
 To be relevant is to know the culture and engage in what folks are talking about.
 We need to create a church culture that learns how to extract truth from media to share our faith.
 We are the bible most people read.
 The recent rise in faith based media opens doors for us, however, there’s a difference between sustenance and supplements.
 Let’s learn and discern the difference.